 - Maintenance: As already mentioned all of the components and processes of PCB manufacturing are standardized.
 Therefore, any component failure in a PCB can be quickly replaced and system recovery is ensured.

 What is IC Substrate?

-The IC is an electronic device of micro scale.
-Different components such as inductor, capacitor, resistor, and diode are interlinked together through a process and then fabricated chip of semiconductor also known as substrate and then encapsulated within a shell to form a micro structure having all functions working together uniformly.
+The IC is an electronic device of micro-scale.
+Different components such as inductor, capacitor, resistor, and diode are interlinked together through a process and then fabricated chip of semiconductor also known as substrate and then encapsulated within a shell to form a microstructure having all functions working together uniformly.

 The components within IC are integrated together.
 The following are major features of an IC.

-- Small Circuit: As an IC is integrated circuit; therefore, its design, installation, and debugging processes are simple and uniform.
+- Small Circuit: As an IC is an integrated circuit; therefore, its design, installation, and debugging processes are simple and uniform.

 - Cost-effectiveness: When compared to that of discrete components, the circuit performance of IC is very high and pricing is also low.

-- Reliability: The ICs are highly reliable with improvements in reliability of the entire circuit and performance along with consistency.
+- Reliability: The ICs are highly reliable with improvements in the reliability of the entire circuit and performance along with consistency.
 The soldering joints are reduced to a greater extent in ICs and virtual welding is also reduced making the IC overall more reliable.

 - Lower Failure: ICs have a lower failure rate than ordinary circuits.